 • insects - caterpillars and spiders.

-The bumblebee and the wasp have a significant difference in color, in the wasp it is defiant, bright yellow.
-The bumblebee is large, the body is round, fluffy, darker than the wasp in color.
-Bees and bumblebees feed on pollen and nectar, sucking it up with their proboscis.
-Wasps are omnivorous insects - they consume pollen, nectar, fruit juice, tree sap, small insects, attack bee hives using sharp jaws, which are used when biting.
+The bumblebee and the wasp have a significant difference in color; in the wasp it is provocative, bright yellow.
+The bumblebee is large, the body is round, fluffy, darker in color than the wasp.
+Bees and bumblebees feed on pollen and nectar, sucking it with their proboscis.
+Wasps are omnivorous insects - they consume pollen, nectar, fruit juice, tree sap, small insects, and attack bee hives using sharp jaws, which are used to bite.

-How to distinguish a hornet from a uterus of a wasp
+How to distinguish a hornet from a queen wasp

 The main visual difference is in size.